 So as you probably can guess, I also get quite a few art ideas.
 Inspiration is not one of my challenges.
 However, trying to force my buffet-type personality into the current mastery mono-meal lifestyle that is encouraged by Western Culture IS a big challenge.
 My question to you: what's wrong with having multiple interests, and pursuing what you are curious about?
 As long as you make sure you provide for yourself the basic survival needs of shelter/clothing/food/sleep/healthcare, why do you need to Master One Thing?
 Answer: you don't.
 My friend Sara Saltee, when I shared with her that I felt ashamed of all the jumping around of things I have done, she re-framed it as my "portfolio of projects".
 How GREAT is that?
 Life already is a portfolio of experiences, and we wouldn't want that to be any different.
 The thing is, that's where my creativity thrives.

 But, when you have as many Ideas as I do, another challenge is doing all of them.
 That is not necessarily a bad thing: if you subscribe to author Elizabeth Gilbert's theory that Ideas are conscious beings that look for humans to bring them into the physical world, and that if you decide not to sign a contract with them, they have no probs heading to a new human: then no worries!
 The idea will find a way, with or without you.
 Back to the BUT part...
 I will admit that sometimes I have an issue following through to the end with at least ONE idea, before jumping to the next one.
-That makes my Muse a bit grumpy.
+That does, in fact, make my Muse a bit grumpy.

 I can't tell you what a relief it is not to keep trying to decide what box my art fits into, and that I can give the whole trying-to-sell-you-something a break.
 I hope you'll keep following along, checking out what snack variety I have on display!